 Windows computers

-NVDA (Non Visual Desktop Access) is free open source software created to help
+NVDA (Non-Visual Desktop Access) is free open-source software created to help visually impaired people to operate computer software and websites.

-1. Scroll down and click Download button.
+Scroll down and click the Download button.

 Here you can find advanced keyboard combinations that you can use with your NVDA